1 Introduction

 Let \(R^{-}\) (\(R^{+}\)) denote a negative (positive) rapid test result and \(C^{+}\) (\(C^{-}\)) Covid positivity (negativity).
 Bayes’ formula gives \[\begin{align*} \Pr(C^{+} \mid R^{-}) & = \frac{\Pr(R^{-} \mid C^{+})\Pr(C^{+})}{\Pr(R^{-} \mid C^{+})\Pr(C^{+}) + \Pr(R^{-} \mid C^{-})\Pr(C^{-})} \\&= \frac{49/141 \cdot 0.214}{49/141 \cdot 0.214 + 1319/1321 \cdot 0.786} \end{align*}\] so there is a small, but non-negligible probability of 8.66% that the rapid test result is misleading.
 Jegerlehner et al. (2021) indeed found that the sensitivity was 65.3% among symptomatic individuals, but dropped down to 44% for asymptomatic cases.
 This may have fueled government experts skepticism.

-Bayes’ rule is central to updating beliefs: given initial beliefs (priors) and information in the form of data, we update our beliefs.
-We can apply
+Bayes’ rule is central to updating beliefs: given initial beliefs (priors) and information in the form of data, we update our beliefs iteratively in light of new information.

 A unique property of the multivariate normal distribution is the link between independence and the covariance matrix: components \(Y_i\) and \(Y_j\) are independent if and only if the \((i,j)\) off-diagonal entry of the covariance matrix \(\boldsymbol{Q}^{-1}\) is zero.